digital-land/digital-land.info/application/templates/pages/guidance/specifications/article-4-direction.md

 ### entry-date

-The date this dataset was created or last updated, written in `YYYY-MM-DD` format.
+The date the entity was last updated.

+If the entity has never been updated, enter the same date as start-date.

+Write in `YYYY-MM-DD` format.

 Example: `2022-12-20`